 - Summer Session: May 1

-- Students must be 18 years or older by the time of arrival at SBCC.
+- Students must be 18 years or older by the start of the semester without restrictions.

-- Confidential Financial Statement: Verification of funds sufficient to cover all expenses while in this country, approximately $25,619 (9 months), or $29,972 (12 months), including Summer (optional) in 2018-2019.
-An official bank certification letter issued within the past 6 months must accompany the Confidential Financial Statement Form.
+- Confidential Financial Statement: Verification of funds sufficient to cover expenses while in this country, $12,987 (1 semester) $25,974 (2 semesters), or $30,238 (2 semesters plus summer session).
+An official bank certification letter issued within the past 6 months verifying the funds must accompany the Confidential Financial Statement Form.

 - Transcript of School Records: A complete transcript of all previous high school, English language programs, secondary school and collegiate or university work.
 Eligibility for admission requires the equivalent of a GPA of 2.0 or better.
 Transcripts written in a language other than English must be accompanied by an official English translation.

-- Submit a transfer form only if you are transferring from a school within the United States where you attended as an F-1 student.
+- Submit a Verification of Status Form only if you are transferring from a school within the United States where you attended as an F-1 student.
 See www.sbcc.edu/international.
-Students who attend a language school prior to transferring to SBCC must maintain an attendance record of at least 85%.
+Students who attend a language school prior to transferring to SBCC must maintain an attendance record of at least 80%.

 Rules and Regulations Governing Enrollment of F-1 or M-1 Students

-- All F-1 and M-1 visa students are required to enroll in and maintain 12 or more units unless they have prior written authorization from the International Student Support Program.
+- All F-1 and M-1 visa students are required to enroll in and maintain 12 or more units per semester (4.0 units for Summer, if initial session) unless they have prior written authorization from the International Student Support Program.
 Regular attendance in all classes is required for the duration of the semester.
 Failure to adhere to the requirements will constitute a violation of students' visa status.
 Authorization for reduced course load will be given only in limited circumstances, as specified by federal regulations.
 When a student has violated the visa status, the student must apply to the Department of Homeland Security for reinstatement.
 Until the student is reinstated, the student’s ability to travel, work, or transfer is impeded.

 - International students cannot depend on employment for financial support while in the United States.
 Employment in the U.S. is unlawful unless it is authorized by the Department of Homeland Security.
-Students who successfully complete at least one semester of non-ESL classes at SBCC and maintain a minimum course load of 12 units are permitted to work on campus up to 19.5 hours per week; however, job opportunities on campus are limited.
+Students are permitted to work on campus up to 19.5 hours per week; however, job opportunities on campus are limited.

 - International students are required to adhere to the same academic standards as other students and are subject to the same rules of probation and disqualification.
-A student who is academically disqualified is in violation of student visa status.
+Failure to make normal progress may result in a violation of visa status.

-- International students are required to pay a $285 tuition fee per unit in addition of an enrollment fee of $46 per unit (subject to change).
+- International students are required to pay a $290 tuition fee per unit in addition to an international tuition capital outlay fee of $16 per unit and an enrollment fee of $46 per unit (subject to change).

 Program Admission—Supplemental Applications